LovelaceAcademy/Learn/_posts/2021-06-08-starting-your-journey.markdown

 - Network Participant: Holds ADA on a personal wallet, participates in decentralisation through staking and earning additional ADA (approx. 5% APY) every five days

 ### Community Member
-- Informed Supporter: [Understands the ecosystem](https://github.com/input-output-hk/essential-cardano/blob/main/essential-cardano-list.md), uses Cardano products/services and holds [Native Assets](https://learn.lovelace.academy/native-tokens/introduction-to-tokens/)
+- Informed Supporter: [Understands the ecosystem](https://github.com/input-output-hk/essential-cardano/blob/main/essential-cardano-list.md), uses Cardano products/services and holds one or more of its [1,218,096 Native Assets](https://pool.pm/tokens)
 - Governance Participant: [Governance](https://cardano.org/governance/) Voter/Contributor and earns ADA voting for the future of Cardano

 ### Builder
 - Stake Pool Operator (SPO): Manages trusted and reliable infrastructure to host a block-producing [cardano-node](https://github.com/input-output-hk/cardano-node/)
 - DApp Developer: Builds On-chain Smart Contracts
-- Infrastructure and Integration Developer: Off-chain integration pieces e.g. APIs, SDKs, CLIs, etc.
+- Infrastructure and Blockchain Integration Developer: Builds Off-chain integration pieces e.g. APIs, SDKs, CLIs, etc.
-- Tooling Developer: Wallets and Utility Portals
+- Tooling Developer: Builds Wallets and Utility Portals
-- Analytics Developer: Block/Token/Stake Pool/Tx Explorers
+- Analytics Developer: Builds Block/Token/Stake Pool/Tx Explorers
-- NFT Content Creator
+- NFT Content Creator: Creates Digital Media and Tokenises it as a Cardano Native Asset
 - Graphics or UX Designer for Cardano products/services

-That said, Lovelace Academy as an education platform is mostly geared to the builders of Cardano so most of the subsequent content will be technical in nature.
+With that in mind, Lovelace Academy as an education platform is mostly geared to the builders of Cardano so most of the subsequent content will be technical in nature.

-## What Builders Should Know
+## A Paradigm Shift for Builders
 As Blockchain sits at the intersection of cryptography, computer science, distributed systems and economics beginners might be overwhelmed with the amount of knowledge required to understand each field.
 However, do not fear!
 You do not need to be such an advanced polymath to start building something on Cardano.
 In fact, you can already begin your journey with a basic understanding of software development.

 ### Key Differences vs Traditional Software Development
-As a developer you might be familiar with the client-server paradigm used throughout Web 2.0 where thin clients/frontends make requests to servers managed by a trusted intermediary, and these servers sit on top of a distributed database and/or interact with other servers.
+As a developer you might be familiar with the client-server paradigm used throughout Web 2.0 where thin clients/frontends make requests to servers managed by a trusted intermediary, and these servers sit on top of distributed databases and/or interact with other servers.
 Web3 flips that paradigm with the following key differences:

 #### A Network of Full Nodes
 - Everyone can run a full node, which acts as a server